Hand-picked itineraries, 70+ years of expertise

 Traveling to Egypt changes everything you thought you knew about ancient civilizations.

-We’ve guided thousands of travelers through Egypt’s most captivating destinations over the past two decades.
-Small group tours offer the perfect balance between personal attention and shared discovery.
-You’ll explore alongside 6-16 fellow travelers while receiving expert guidance from qualified Egyptologists.
-Our intimate group sizes mean better access to archaeological sites, more time for questions, and deeper cultural connections than standard mass tourism allows.
+Since 1955, we’ve guided countless travelers through Egypt’s most captivating destinations, and small group tours offer a balance many travelers find ideal: shared discovery without the chaos of mass tourism.
+You’ll explore alongside 6–16 fellow travelers, led by a qualified Egyptologist, with intimate group sizes that mean better access to archaeological sites, more time for questions, and deeper cultural connections than larger tours ever allow.

-This approach transforms your Egyptian adventure into something truly memorable.
-Private moments at iconic locations, personalized explanations of hieroglyphics, and flexible scheduling based on group interests create experiences impossible on larger tours.
+This approach turns your Egyptian journey into something genuinely memorable.
+Quiet moments at iconic locations, personalized explanations of hieroglyphics, and flexible scheduling based on group interests create experiences impossible on coach-tour-style departures.

-Our small group format creates natural advantages from the moment you arrive.
-Groups of 6-16 people move efficiently through airport customs and hotel check-ins.
-Your Egyptologist guide learns individual interests quickly, tailoring explanations to match your curiosity about archaeology, history, or photography.
+Our small group format creates natural advantages from your very first day in Egypt.
+Travelers arrive from across the world on different flights, but once the group comes together at the hotel, the dynamic begins immediately — your Egyptologist guide learns individual interests quickly, tailoring explanations to match your curiosity about archaeology, history, or photography.

 We maintain these smaller numbers deliberately.
 While budget operators pack 30–40 people onto buses, our groups board comfortable, air-conditioned vehicles with plenty of space.
 Restaurant reservations accommodate your preferences.
 Hotel arrangements ensure quality rooms for every traveler.
 Site visits avoid the chaos of massive tour groups competing for photos.